 For example, I own a Kindle Fire and an iPhone.
 When I buy books on Amazon, I choose to have them downloaded to my Cloud rather than any particular device.
 That way when I access my Amazon Kindle Reader (free downloadable app) from my iPhone or Kindle I can download the book to any or all of our devices that have the Amazon Reader App.
 Now I can be reading a book on my Kindle and if I am out without my Kindle, I can access the book (without losing my place) on my iPhone.

 Also, I don’t know about you, but with a houseful of bright minds that are late readers, we listen to a LOT of audiobooks.
 There is little more frustrating than losing your place in an audiobook, no?
-Especially when your 9 year old comes to you with the iPod (we have a designated iPod just for audiobooks) asking you to find her place in a 4 hour book when neither of you have any idea where she was.
+Especially when your 9-year-old comes to you with the iPod (we have a designated iPod just for audiobooks) asking you to find her place in a 4-hour book when neither of you has any idea where she was.
 So that is nice, but it gets better.